One click render 3Ds Max

 When the plugin is installed you will see "Render with Anima" in "Rendering" tab in 3Ds Max.

-- Distribute render (for still images in Vray and Corona);
+- Distributed render selection field (works for static images in V-Ray and Corona);

 Demorender is a free test render that helps you to check the correctness of the final image.
 Among this, demorender allows you to find out the exact render time and the cost of your project.